 If there are doubts as to the single best piece of content to feature in this prime real estate, a much better solution is to perform A/B testing on different static versions of a page and gather hard data on which is the most effective, rather than muddy the site’s focus and reduce the effectiveness of your content with a slider.

 Given the available evidence, it seems like an obvious choice to avoid using sliders whenever possible and there are many alternatives available.
-At Pace Creative we work hard to make sure that every website we build displays key messages in the most effective and engaging way, and our recommendation is almost always that this does not involve sliders.
+As your agency partner, we work hard to make sure that every website we build displays key messages in the most effective and engaging way, and our recommendation is almost always that this does not involve sliders.